AdaCore/spark2014/docs/lrm/source/packages.rst

    its postcondition.
 This means that it is perfectly logical for the declaration not to have a postcondition (which in its absence defaults to True) but for the body or body stub to have a Refined Postcondition.
-It also means that caller who sees the Refined Postcondition of a subprogram will always be able to prove at least as much about the results of the call as if the usual precondition were used instead.]
+It also means that a caller who sees the Refined Postcondition of a subprogram will always be able to prove at least as much about the results of the call as if the usual precondition were used instead.]